First Sino-Japanese War: 1882 crisis

 The Chinese then deployed about 4,500 troops to Korea, under General Wu Changqing, which effectively regained control and quelled the rebellion.
 In response, the Japanese also sent four warships and a battalion of troops to Seoul to safeguard Japanese interests and demand reparations.
-However, tensions subsided with the Treaty of Chemulpo, signed on the evening of August 30, 1882.
+However, tensions subsided with the Treaty of Chemulpo, signed on the evening of 30 August 1882.
 The agreement specified that the Korean conspirators would be punished and ¥50,000 would be paid to the families of slain Japanese.
 The Japanese government would also receive ¥500,000, a formal apology, and permission to station troops at their diplomatic legation in Seoul.
 In the aftermath of rebellion, the Daewongun was accused of fomenting the rebellion and its violence, and was arrested by the Chinese and taken to Tianjin.
 He was later carried off to a town about sixty miles southwest of Beijing, where for three years he was confined to one room and kept under strict surveillance.

 Re-assertion of Chinese influence

 After the Imo Incident, early reform efforts in Korea suffered a major setback.
 In the aftermath of the incident, the Chinese reasserted their influence over the peninsula, where they began to interfere in Korean internal affairs directly.
 After stationing troops at strategic points in the capital Seoul, the Chinese undertook several initiatives to gain significant influence over the Korean government.
 The Qing dispatched two special advisers on foreign affairs representing Chinese interests to Korea: the German Paul Georg von Möllendorff, a close confidant of Li Hongzhang, and the Chinese diplomat Ma Jianzhong.
 A staff of Chinese officers also took over the training of the army, providing the Koreans with 1,000 rifles, two cannons, and 10,000 rounds of ammunition.
 Furthermore, the Chingunyeong (Capital Guards Command), a new Korean military formation, was created and trained along Chinese lines by Yuan Shikai.

 In October, the two countries signed a treaty stipulating that Korea was dependent on China and granted Chinese merchants the right to conduct overland and maritime business freely within its borders.
 It also gave the Chinese advantages over the Japanese and Westerners and granted them unilateral extraterritoriality privileges in civil and criminal cases.
 Under the treaty, the number of Chinese merchants and traders significantly increased, a severe blow to Korean merchants.
 Although it allowed Koreans reciprocally to trade in Beijing, the agreement was not a treaty but was in effect issued as a regulation for a vassal.
 Additionally, during the following year, the Chinese supervised the creation of a Korean Maritime Customs Service, headed by von Möllendorff.
 Korea was reduced to a semi-colonial tributary state of China with King Gojong unable to appoint diplomats without Chinese approval, and with troops stationed in the country to protect Chinese interests.
+China also obtained concessions in Korea, notably the Chinese concession of Incheon.